Mon-Fri 9:00 - 17:00

 In Ontario, any individual who is 18 years or older and has testamentary capacity can create a will.
 If an individual lacks testamentary capacity while making their will, the will would not be legally valid.

-You might want to consider an alternative executor for your estate in case your first choice is not able to act for you.
+You might want to consider an alternative executor for your estate in case your first choice cannot act for you.
 (In case your executor dies before you or becomes ill)

 You can also appoint multiple individuals as your executors to act on your behalf simultaneously.